Functional Design and Architecture (E-Book + Code Samples)

 - PureScript Presto.Backend - a PureScript framework for web backends.
 It has the same design as Presto but also is empowered by some additional features like logging, HTTP APIs integration, KV DB, SQL DB subsystems, state handling, automatic whitebox testing, and other useful stuff.

 All of these frameworks drive the business of an Indian financial company Juspay.
-Its mobile apps and financial backends have hundreds of thousands lines of code, and these frameworks are really tested in production.
-This technology helped the company to grow up and enabled a wide adoption of PureScript and Haskell.
-Essentially, Juspay was the first company I used my ideas in.
+Its mobile apps and financial backends have hundreds of thousands of lines of code, and these frameworks are really tested in production.
+This technology helped the company to grow and enabled wide adoption of PureScript and Haskell.
+Essentially, Juspay was the first company I used my ideas.
 We found that Hierarchical Free Monads hide all the complexity of implementation details behind convenient interfaces so that the code is understandable by not only developers but by managers as well.
-This helped us to easily reason about the domain, the logic, the business goals and requirements.
+This helped us to easily reason about the domain, the logic, the business goals and the requirements.
 My approach also brought confidence that Haskell and PureScript are not only academic languages.

-- Node - a full-fledged framework for building distributed, concurrent, multithreading apps, blockchains initially, but not only.
+- Node - a full-fledged framework for building distributed, concurrent, multithreading apps, and blockchains initially, but not only.
 I designed this framework for Enecuum and then we successfully created our own blockchain using it.
 What's important, we managed to achieve our goals less than in 4 months with a team of 4 haskellers.
-The framework allowed us to write fast, complicated blockchain logic easily, quickly, without bugs and with maximum confidence due to a great testability of the HFM approach.
+The framework allowed us to write fast, complicated blockchain logic easily, quickly, without bugs and with maximum confidence due to the great testability of the HFM approach.
 You can read more about the framework in this my article: Building network actors with Node Framework.

 Table of Contents